The security we women so desperately seek in our relationships with men can only be found one way: by building confidence within ourselves.

 The ‘Dating Without Drama’ way teaches you instead to pause, breathe through the emotions, and then act from a rational place.
 When you think rationally you can tell yourself, ‘My boyfriend is committed to me.
 Unless he decides to give me a good reason NOT to trust him, I WILL trust him.
 Nothing I say or do can CHANGE his actions anyway, especially nagging.’

 Acting rationally means NOT picking up the phone when you want to check up on him and not blurting out ‘where the hell WERE you?!?!’ the instant he walks through the door.
-Rather than giving into destructive behavior, you focus your energy on constructive ways to build the relationship.
+Rather than giving into destructive behaviour, you focus your energy on constructive ways to build the relationship.
 By doing this you will spare yourself that awful feeling of being out of control.

 Another example of how ‘Dating Without Drama ‘ can help you in your long-term relationship is by working through the confidence-building exercises.
 In Chapter 2 ‘I Hate to Break it to You Jerry Maguire, But You Don’t Complete Me,’ I discuss how important it is to complete yourself by keeping your life busy and full with the things that you love.

-In your email to me you said that you want to spend all of your free time with your boyfriend.
-Now there are no judgments here, because I’m sure every woman has felt this way about the man she loves (myself included) at one time or another.
+In your email to me, you said that you want to spend all of your free time with your boyfriend.
+Now there are no judgments here because I’m sure every woman has felt this way about the man she loves (myself included) at one time or another.
 But ACTING on this can be very unhealthy.

 I suspect that you are clinging to your boyfriend in hopes that he will make you feel whole when, in reality, that is an impossible feat to ask of him.
 You said you are ‘pushing him away,’ and I’d be willing to bet this is the cause.